Professional Open Source: Extend-Only Design

 }

 I want to introduce a version of the Serializer API that can accept a Memory<T> so we can take advantage of memory pooling inside our networking and persistence pipelines.
-Could we use extend-only API design to safely introduce these capabilities to Akka.NET without introducing any binary incompabilities?
+Could we use extend-only API design to safely introduce these capabilities to Akka.NET without introducing any binary incompatibilities?

 This class is used heavily inside multiple parts of Akka.NET as well as end-user code, so it’s a sufficiently non-trivial example.